cardiovascular-physics/cardiovascular-physics.github.io/_people/3_dominik_kranz.md

 layout: page
 name: Dominik Kranz
 title: PhD Student
-description: Dominik studied biophysics at the Humboldt-University and is now working on his PhD regarding the development of personalised medicine.
-His interests include neural networks,the development of automatisation techniques and consumer hardware.
+description: Dominik studied biophysics at the Humboldt-University and is now working on his PhD regarding the utilisation of wearables and consumer hardware together with powerful new automatisation techniques like neural networks/ machine learning.
-img: assets/img/dominik_kranz_circ.jpg
+img: assets/img/dominik_kranz_circ.png
 importance: 1
 category: work
 ---